 Yes No

-If the answer is “yes”, please provide information on the possibility to confiscate companies and corporate assets under your domestic legislation.
+If the answer is “yes”, please provide information on the possibility to confiscate companies and corporate assets under your domestic law..

 (e) Income or other benefits derived from items described under (a), (c) and (d) above (art.
 12, para.
 5)?